Artificial Intelligence

 Even when applying the 5 C’s, it can be challenging for every member of your team to craft a sophisticated, multi-layered prompt from scratch every time they need an insight.

 Legal professionals shouldn’t have to sacrifice operational efficiency because of a lack of technical skills.
-This is where a prompt library (such as the one offered through Litify ACE) moves from a nice-to-have feature to a core strategic asset.
+This is where a shared prompt library (such as the one offered through Litify ACE) moves from a nice-to-have feature to a core strategic asset.

+Less than 50% of legal professionals report receiving sufficient AI training.
 By leveraging a shared set of proven prompts, leadership ensures that everyone in the organization can produce the same high-quality witness assessment, regardless of seniority, AI expertise, or longevity with the firm.

 A prompt library allows firms to: